oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-fmw-domains/fmw-infra/_index.md

 These domains also require a database and the use of the Repository Creation Utility (RCU).

-This section provides details about the special considerations for running FMW Infrastructure domains with the operator.
+This document provides details about the special considerations for running FMW Infrastructure domains with the operator.
 Other than those considerations listed here, FMW Infrastructure domains work in the same way as WebLogic Server domains.
 The remainder of the documentation in this site applies equally to FMW